-Environmental issues, which have been for a long time part of Indian thought and social processes, are reflected in the Constitution of the Republic of India adopted in 1950.
+Environmental issues, which have been for a long time part of Indian thought and social processes, are reflected in the Constitution of the Republic adopted in 1950.
 The Directive Principles of State policy, an integral and significant element of constitution of India, contain provisions, which reflect the commitment of the State to protect the environment with regard to forests and wildlife and which join upon the citizens of India the special responsibility to protect and improve the environment.
-The foundation of the present institutional framework dav for environmental programmes in India goes back to the 1970s with the establishment of the National Committee of Environmental Planning and Coordination immediately after the historic Stockholm Conference on Environment held in 1972.
+The foundation of the present institutional framework environmental programmes in India goes back to the 1970s with the establishment of the National Committee of Environmental Planning and Coordination immediately after the historic Stockholm Conference on Environment held in 1972.
 The Committee was gradually upgraded into a Department of Environment in 1980 and five years later to a full-fledged Ministry of Environment and Forests (MOEF) of the Government of India (GOI).
-The State Governments also followed this example by establishing their own Departments of Environment to address the rapidly increasing policy and programmes initiatives in the environment and forests sectors.
+The State Governments also followed this example by establishing their own Departments of Environment rapidly address the increasing policy initiatives and programmes in the environment and forests sectors.

-Ministry of Environment and Forests has engaged itself in the task of managing country's environment by focussing on the development of important administrative tools and techniques, impact assessment, research and collection and dissemination of environmental information.
-However, environment being a multi-disciplinary subject involving complex subjects like Biodiversity, Atmosphere, Water, Land and Soil and Human Settlements, it seemed difficult to collect and analyse data on these parameters and develop interrelationships among them.
+Ministry of Environment and Forests has engaged itself in the task of managing country's environment by focussing on the development of important administrative tools and techniques, impact assessment, research and collection and dissemination of information. environmental However. environment multi-disciplinary being a subject involving complex subjects like Biodiversity, Atmosphere, Water, Land and Soil and Human Settlements, it seemed difficult to collect and analyse data on these parameters and develop interrelationships among them.
 It, therefore, became necessary to develop an efficient statistical system on environment that could meet the growing demand of data on various aspects of environment by the various governmental agencies, environmentalists and general public.